 Examples of integration with Business Intelligence and Analytics tools

-If you are interested in more information about business intelligence and business analytics, please don’t hesitate to contact us at the following form.
+If you are interested in receiving more information about business intelligence and business analytics, please do not hesitate to contact us using the form.

 NOTE Only professional email addresses are accepted.
-Forms with Gmail, Yahoo, Hotmail, etc. accounts aren’t supported.
+Requests from Gmail, Yahoo, Hotmail, etc. accounts will not be accepted.

-The personal data stored through the form will be processed to answer the request made.
+The personal data collected via the form will be used to process your request.
 You may exercise your right of access, rectification and cancellation by writing to Obsidian Soft, Paseo del General Martinez Campos 44, 28010 Madrid.

-Don’t hesitate to contact us to request more information on business intelligence and business analytics.
+Please do not hesitate to contact us to request more information on business intelligence and business analytics.
 In addition, you can subscribe to the Obsidian newsletter or to the Obsidian YouTube channel.
-It currently has 2090 subscribers.
+It currently has 1750 subscribers.